aspose-pdf/Aspose.PDF-API-References/english/net/aspose.pdf/document/pageinfo/_index.md

 ---
 title: PageInfo
 second_title: Aspose.PDF for .NET API Reference
-description: Gets or sets the page info.for generator only
+description: Gets or sets the page info.for generator only not filled in when reading document
 type: docs
 weight: 410
 url: /net/aspose.pdf/document/pageinfo/
 ---
 ## Document.PageInfo property

-Gets or sets the page info.(for generator only)
+Gets or sets the page info.(for generator only, not filled in when reading document)

 ```csharp
 public PageInfo PageInfo { get; set; }